wellcaffeinated/intween/docs/guide/README.md

 InTween was built to animate *anything*.
 In addition to connecting the dots for numbers, InTween can handle all kinds of primitive types;
 *Number, Boolean, String*.
-It can also handle arrays of numbers and objects with numeric properties!
+It can also handle objects with numeric properties and arrays of any known type!

 For example: